MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-line-pie-bar-chart.md

 ---
 # Show data in a line, pie, or bar chart in Power Apps

-Use line charts, pie charts, and bar charts to display your data in a canvas app.
+Use line charts, pie charts, and column charts to display your data in a canvas app.
 When you work with charts, the data that you import should be structured based on these criteria:

 * Each series should be in the first row.
 * Labels should be in the leftmost column.